The Gambling Act 2005 states three licensing objectives which we must work towards:

 The council is responsible for licensing gambling premises in the Vale of White Horse district as well as issuing permits for lower stake gaming machines.
 Applications for a premises licences under the Gambling Act 2005 must be submitted to the Licensing Team at the council, along with the appropriate .
 Further information regarding the Gambling Act 2005, licences and permits can be found on the Gambling Commission website.

-We are currently inviting comments on our proposals to update the council’s Joint Statement of Licensing Policy.
+We have recently consulted on our proposals to update the council’s Joint Statement of Licensing Policy.
 The proposed changes are as follows:

 - 2.7.2 and 2.7.3: Local area profiles are now available on the council websites to assist operators in developing their risk assessments which are required for the application process.